jberkowitz89/vercel-ship-25-coding-agent/README.md

 7. Copy the token immediately (you won't be able to see it again)
 8. Add it to your `.env.local` file as `GITHUB_TOKEN`

+## Contributing

+Thank you for your interest in contributing to this project!
+To get started:

+1. Fork the repository and clone it locally.
+2. Create a new branch for your feature or bugfix.
+3. Make your changes, following existing code style and conventions.
+4. Add and update tests as needed.
+5. Commit your changes and push your branch to your fork.
+6. Open a pull request describing your changes.

+Please ensure your PR passes all existing CI checks and review the code for clarity and maintainability.
+We appreciate your contributions!

 ## Usage

 ```bash